abdullahnaeemmalik/abdullahnaeemmalik.github.io/_publications/2012-02-01-Engineering-the-Deutsch-Jozsa-Algorithm.md

 ---
 title: "Engineering Deutsch-Jozsa Algorithm in Cavity QED via Bragg Regime"
 collection: publications
-permalink: 'abdullahnaeemmalik.github.io/files/Engineering the Deutsch-Jozsa Algorithm.pdf'
+permalink: '/files/Engineering the Deutsch-Jozsa Algorithm.pdf'
-excerpt: 'The theory of quantum mechanics, developed as a limiting case to classical me- chanics, notwithstanding its interpretive di¢ culties, has with it the elegance for paving way to a variety of applications.
+excerpt: 'The theory of quantum mechanics, developed as a limiting case to classical mechanics, notwithstanding its interpretive di¢ culties, has with it the elegance for paving way to a variety of applications.
 One such application is the imple- mentation of a working Quantum Computer.
 The push one receives for using quantum principles as a measure of information and execution of algorithms